dscafati/zipcodeapi/readme.md

 The data comes from a csv file downloaded from here: http://federalgovernmentzipcodes.us/

-The data is sent as a plain JSON document back and forth, implementing security strategies is up to yo.
+The data is sent as a plain JSON document back and forth, implementing security strategies is up to you.

 We are using this plugin for the form autocompletion: